 Much of society's technological progress has come through electrical engineering.
 Electrical engineers synthesize science, technology and common-sense design into consumer products, electronic components, microchips, computers, signal processing, power systems, microwaves, telecommunications, robotics, transportation systems and more.
 From technology development to technology application, the innovations of electrical engineers are shaping the future.
 With a shortage of electrical engineering talent in the job market, it's a great time for new graduates to launch their careers.

 Electrical Engineering at RIT is a blend of the theoretical and experiential.
 The program has been carefully crafted to prepare electrical engineering students for immediate entry into the workplace or to pursue advanced graduate study.
-The program weaves 12 academic quarters with 5 on-site cooperative education quarters over a five year period to provide the prospective engineer a rich learning environment and immediate opportunities for professional employment.
+The program weaves 8 academic semesters with 2 semester and 2 summer on-site cooperative education over a five year period to provide the prospective engineer a rich learning environment and immediate opportunities for professional employment.
 Over 1300 companies come to RIT to recruit our graduates.

-Students are immersed in the electrical engineering profession beginning the first quarter of the Freshman year, with Electrical Engineering Freshman Practicum.
-Other EE courses the first two years include digital design, circuit theory, microcomputers and Sophomore Practicum.
+Students are immersed in the electrical engineering profession beginning the first semester of the Freshman year, with Electrical Engineering Freshman Practicum.
+Other EE courses the first two years include digital design, circuit theory and microcomputers.
 These courses provide hands-on experience and introduce the student to computer-aided-design (CAD) tools, fabrication technologies, programming methods, and laboratory practice that will serve them throughout their academic and professional careers.
 More importantly the hands-on exercises serve to stimulate the curiosity of the developing mind, bring relevance to the theoretical training in the classroom, provide a practical foundation for significant senior capstone projects, and fire the passion for this exciting profession.